 So, I sent the first message.
 Pretty straightforward, and lucky enough, I got a reply!

 Look, I will not hold it against someone when they try to sell their products.
 That’s how they make a living.
 But when you blatantly skip over my questions and give vague side-step answers, I’m going to raise an eyebrow.
-However, I still remember back when I loved their products, so I try a slightly different approach.
+However, I still remember back when I loved their products, so I tried a slightly different approach.

 So this time, I’m more direct.
 I want direct answers, so I go with direct questions.
 It took her only 2 hours to answer my first question.
 This time, my message was read, but I received no reply.
 Sarah Bowmar was leaving me on read.
 (But so far, I’m not blocked!)